gmberton/VPR-methods-evaluation/README.md

     --log_dir toy_experiment
 ```

-which will generate images like this within the `logs/toy_experiment` visual predictions for each query like this one
+which will generate visual predictions for each query under `logs/toy_experiment`, like this one

 <p float="left">
   <img src="https://raw.githubusercontent.com/gmberton/VPR-methods-evaluation/master/images/no_labels_pred.jpg"  height="200"/>